MRSongXiaoBo/OutSystems_Demo/Training.md

   __C__ When List Items have the full swiping option activated, the List Action is not necessary.

   __D__ The List Action triggers a Screen Action that will have the logic to be executed on swipe.

+  __32 .
+Client Actions and Server Actions can have the following variables:__

+  __A__ Input and Output Parameters, but no Local variables.

+  __B__ Input Parameters and Local Variables, but no Output Parameters.

+  __C__ Input and Output Parameters, as well as Local Variables.

+  __D__ Output Parameters and Local Variables, but no Input Parameters.

+  __33 .
+Regarding the If statement, which of the following options is false?__

+  __A__ Both True and False branches are mandatory.

+  __B__ Only one of the branches is executed, depending on the If condition's outcome.

+  __C__ If statements can also be used to implement ad-hoc loops.

+  __D__ More branches may be added if needed.

+  __34 .
+Regarding the Switch statement, which of the following options is false?__

+  __A__ The first branch that the condition evaluates to True is executed.

+  __B__ Every branch that evaluates to True is executed.

+  __C__ If no branch evaluates to True, the Otherwise branch is executed.

+  __D__ The Otherwise branch must exist.

+  __35 .
+If we have multiple Exception Handlers in an Action flow and an Exception is raised...__

+  __A__ ... the execution is always moved to the Global Exception Handler.

+  __B__ ... the execution is moved to the Exception Handler that is most specific to the Exception.

+  __C__ ... the execution is moved to all Exception Handlers of the Action.

+  __D__ ... a Switch statement is needed to select which Exception Handler will continue the execution.

+  __36 .
+Considering that we can add several filters to an Aggregate, which of the following options is false?__

+  __A__ A record is included in the output if it matches at least one of the filters.

+  __B__ Filters are concatenated with the AND operator.

+  __C__ All filters are translated to SQL and included in the WHERE clause.

+  __D__ Logical operators and some built-in functions can be used inside filters.

+  __37 .
+Regarding Sorting in Aggregates, which of the following options is correct?__

+  __A__ Aggregates only support one sorting criterion.

+  __B__ If more than one sorting criterion is defined, all of them must have the same direction (ascending or descending).

+  __C__ It is mandatory to set the direction for all sorting criteria (ascending or descending).

+  __D__ It is only possible to set multiple sorting criteria if duplicate records exist in the entity.

+  __38 .
+In an Aggregate, the purpose of the Test Values section is…__

+  __A__ To define values for testing the preview of the Aggregate's output.

+  __B__ To set the conditions to get specific records, not all the records.

+  __C__ To define the order of its output records.

+  __D__ To define the Entities we want to get records from.

+  __39 .
+Which of the following options is false?__

+  __A__ Input Parameters allow passing data between Screens when navigating between them.

+  __B__ Local Variables from a Screen may be directly accessed from another Screen.

+  __C__ Local Variables allow temporarily storing relevant information inside a Screen.

+  __D__ When the value of a Local Variable changes the user interface reacts immediately.

+  __40 .
+Regarding the If Widget, which of the following options is false?__

+  __A__ Functions can be used inside the Condition of an If.

+  __B__ More branches may be added to an If Widget.

+  __C__ Only one of the branches is shown at runtime.

+  __D__ Multiple widgets may be added inside each branch.

+  __41 .
+Regarding the Container widget, which of the following options is false?__

+  __A__ Containers allow grouping several widgets.

+  __B__ By default, containers can span from 1 column up to 12 columns.

+  __C__ Containers can be placed inside other containers.

+  __D__ All containers must have at least one widget inside.

+  __42 .
+Which of the following statements about Entities is false?__

+  __A__ Entities have attributes.

+  __B__ Entities do not require an identifier.

+  __C__ Entities are only stored in memory.

+  __D__ Entities can be created, updated, and deleted.

+  __43 .
+Which of the following is a characteristic of a Static Entity?__

+  __A__ It can't be changed after the first publish.

+  __B__ It contains a set of Records.

+  __C__ It has two Entity Actions.

+  __D__ It can't be extended with any new attributes.

+  __44 .
+Regarding the Records of a Static Entity, which of the following options is false?__

+  __A__ The values for all 4 default attributes must be defined.

+  __B__ Records can only be added and removed during development.

+  __C__ The record identifier is the identifier of Static Entity.

+  __D__ The Identifier attribute is required for all Static Entities.

+  __45 .
+Regarding Reactive Web Apps in OutSystems, which of the following options is false?__

+  __A__ A Reactive Web App is a cross-device app.

+  __B__ Data requests are executed synchronously.

+  __C__ The code generated by OutSystems results in a single-page application.

+  __D__ A developer builds the Reactive Web App in Service Studio.

+  __46 .
+Which of the following options is false regarding Modules and applications?__

+  __A__ An application is composed of a set of Modules.

+  __B__ Modules can be of different types, such as Reactive Web App, Blank, or Extension.

+  __C__ Elements can be exposed and reused, but only within the same application.

+  __D__ A Module that reuses an element from another Module is called a Consumer.

+  __47 .
+One of the following Tools allows you to manage the application's lifecycle across an infrastructure.
+Which one?__

+  __A__ Service Center

+  __B__ LifeTime

+  __C__ Service Studio

+  __D__ Integration Studio

+  __48 .
+Considering the Function property in Client Actions, which of the following options is correct?__

+  __A.__ Setting the Function property to Yes restricts the Action to have only one Output Parameter.

+  __B.__ Setting the Function property to No ensures the Action can only be used in the module where it is defined.

+  __C.__ Setting the Function property to Yes is not possible, if the Action is exposed to other modules as Public.

+  __D.__ Setting the Function property to No ensures the Action can only be used in Screen Expressions.

+  __49__ .
+A Form has a Save button with the Built-in Validations property set to Yes.Which validations are automatically performed when a user clicks the button?__

+  __A.__ Check if the mandatory fields are filled in.

+  __B.__ Check if the mandatory fields are filled in and if the non-mandatory fields that are later used in the logic, are also filled in.

+  __C.__ Check if the mandatory fields are filled in and if the data submitted by the user matches the data type expected in the input fields.

+  __D.__ Check if the mandatory fields are filled in and if the data submitted by the user matches the data type of the Form’s data source.